Provide custom authentication to Azure OpenAI Service through a gateway

 When you integrate Azure OpenAI through a gateway, there are several cross-cutting recommendations to consider that apply in all scenarios.

-Use API Management instead of creating your own solution for efficient API orchestration, seamless integration with other Azure services, and cost savings by reducing development and maintenance efforts.
+Use Azure API Management instead of creating your own solution for efficient API orchestration, seamless integration with other Azure services, and cost savings by reducing development and maintenance efforts.
 API Management ensures secure API management by directly supporting authentication and authorization.
 It integrates with identity providers, such as Microsoft Entra ID, which enables OAuth 2.0 and provides policy-based authorization.
 Additionally, API Management uses managed identities for secure and low-maintenance access to Azure OpenAI.

 Combine scenarios for a comprehensive gateway solution